Rebecca Seidenspinner (she/her/hers)

 Rebecca comes to CBT with 20 years of preschool experience.
-For the past 8 years, she has served as a loving teacher in Gan Bnai Shalom Preschool, where she still works.
-While she was attending classes at Diablo Valley College in Early Childhood Education she worked concurrently in a preschool that her son attended for seven years.
+She currently teaches Pre-K at Pleasant Hill Rec and Park Preschool and served as a loving teacher in Gan B’nai Shalom Preschool for ten years.
+While she was attending classes at Diablo Valley College in Early Childhood Education, she worked concurrently in a preschool that her son attended for seven years.

 What Rebecca loves most about working with children is watching them learn and grow.
 The most amazing thing for her is to see the excitement in their eyes while they are learning and exploring.
 She loves to help families as they strive to give their young children a Jewish experience.

 Rebecca is married and has three children.
 She enjoys working in the garden and taking care of her small backyard farm where she raises chickens.
 She also loves to ride her red bicycle to the farmer’s market.

 Leece Gottfried has been a member of CBT for 12 years.
 She was born and raised in New Orleans, LA and met her husband, Harry, on year course in Israel at 18 years old.
 She grew up learning Hebrew through her Hebrew day school, Young Judaea, and going to Camp Judaea in North Carolina for many summers.
 Her daughter, Rachel grew up at CBT and serves as a Madricha in the school.
 Leece is super excited to be part of CBT’s religious school and loves spending time with her kindergartners!